bhatti/formicary/public/docs/readme.md

 # formicary

-The formicary is a distributed "job management system" that allows to execute batch jobs, workflows or CI/CD pipelines based on docker, kubernetes, shell, http or messaging executors.
+The formicary is a distributed "graph processing" system that allows to execute batch jobs, workflows or CI/CD pipelines based on docker, kubernetes, shell, http or messaging executors.

 ## Overview

-The formicary is a distributed "job management system" for executing background jobs that are executed remotely using Docker/Kubernetes/Shell/HTTP/Messaging or other protocols.
+The formicary is a distributed "graph processing" system for executing background jobs and workflows that are executed remotely using
+Docker/Kubernetes/Shell/HTTP/Messaging or other protocols.
 A job comprises directed acyclic graph of tasks, where the task defines a unit of work.
 The formicary architecture is based on the *Leader-Follower* (or master/worker) pattern where queen-leader schedules and orchestrates execution of the graph of tasks.
 The task work is distributed among ant-workers